Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 Hadoop includes other processing frameworks to run on it which are the main ways that data is processed in hadoop, including Spark, MapReduce, Hive and Hbase.
 Hadoop also includes Zookeeper which is used for managing the Namenodes and having automatic failover, in addition to journal nodes which allow the standby namr node to be in sync all the time and in case of disk failure of the namenodes, the fsimage can be reconstructed. usually there are at least three journal nodes which store the edit logs and they sit in the cluster with zookeeper.
-Before hadoop, storage and processing of large quantaties of data was very hard and required a lot of expensive hardware and cost a lot to run. after hadoop came, it allowed to store large quantaties of data and to scale to an unlimited number of nodes which was not possible before.

 Hadoop started in 2006 by Doug Cutting (working at yahoo at the time) after he and Mike Cafarella had worked on the apache Nutch project which was supposed to be a search engine which could index 1 billion pages but after Doug realized that it could only scale to 20-40 nodes and that it would be too expensive to run, so Doug decided to create a new project named hadoop (the name of his son's yellow elephant toy) and in 2007, yahoo was able to scale hadoop to 1000 nodes and use it, in 2008, yahoo has open sourced the project and in july they were able to scale it to 4000 nodes.